How to Verify Spotify Without Your Mobile Number

 Keep the virtual number active for at least 24 hours to avoid immediate reverification.

 Try it yourself for free.
 Visit the receive-sms page, select Spotify, and grab a live number.
-See if it works for your account before committing to anything.
-No registration required.
+See if it works for your account before committing to anything no registration required.

 #Other Ways to Verify Your Spotify Account When OTPs Fail